 The Municipality has approximately 607 kilometers of roads with many designed as wide rural roads.
 The rural nature of these roadways provides character and scenery while also prioritizing the automobile.
+Some of these roads have been designated as Scenic Roads as per Map 7 of the OCP.
 They are, however, a double-edged sword as their rural nature preserves character and scenic integrity while providing drivers with a significant amount of space and limited constraints (actual or perceived).
 This has and continues to result in undesirable vehicle speeds throughout the network.

 Historically, the conventional wisdom in traffic engineering was that designing roadways with wide lanes, longer sight distances, and flatter horizontal and vertical curves would improve road safety.
 While this works well when designing high speed highway systems, these concepts have not translated well over time in municipal road settings.
-Many of the roadway elements in most municipalities provide too little constraint on the automobile.
+Many of the roadway elements in most municipalities provide too little constraint on the automobile resulting in faster vehicle speeds.
 Alternatively, when roads have been designed to be too narrow and too constrained, there have been safety issues.
 Therefore, a balance to the road network is required.